-“We certainly believe long-term that market will come back as … people feel more comfortable with traveling,” he continued.
-“Certainly if we look at regional gaming markets, actually they’re performing very well so it’s really based upon geographic area at this particular point in the gaming industry.”
+“We certainly believe long-term that market will come back as … people feel more comfortable with traveling.
+Certainly, if we look at regional gaming markets, actually they’re performing very well, so it’s really based upon geographic area at this particular point in the gaming industry.”

 Where’d everybody go?

 Las Vegas is indeed in a unique category compared to other casino markets.
 This isn’t anything new.
 Other casino markets depend on tourists within driving distance as customers, while Las Vegas has always depended on a variety of customer segments.
-There is something that appeals to every type of customer: luxurious big spenders, business travelers, celebration travel including bachelor parties, foodies, budget trips, family vacationers.
+There is something in Vegas that appeals to every type of customer: luxurious big spenders; business travelers; celebration travelers, including bachelor parties; foodies; people on budget trips; family vacationers.

 Visitors from all over the world travel by airplane and car to Las Vegas.
 According to the Las Vegas Convention and Visitors Authority (LVCVA), 42.5 million people visited Las Vegas last year.
 That was up slightly from the previous year.

 The visitor report shows that 6.6 million visitors were in Las Vegas for a convention or meeting.
-The last time the LVCVA tracked international visitors was in 2018 when 5.8 million people visited Las Vegas from another country.
-Together, these groups account for approximately 12 million of the 42 million visitors in Las Vegas in 2018 and likely again in 2019.
+The last time the LVCVA tracked international visitors was in 2018, when 5.8 million people visited Las Vegas from another country.
+Together, these groups account for approximately 12 million of the 42 million visitors in Las Vegas in 2018 and likely will do so again in 2019.